sigstore/sigstore-blog/content/sigstore-january-roundup-2024.md

 The original proposal can be found [here](https://docs.google.com/document/d/18vTKFvTQdRt3OGz6Qd1xf04o-hugRYSup-1EAOWn7MQ/edit#heading=h.op2lvfrgiugr)

-#### sigstore-go project

-A new implementation of the signing and verification logic in being developed within the sigstore-go library and we welcome all contributions or code review.

-Check out the issue tracker (https://github.com/sigstore/sigstore-go/issues) for starter issues

 #### sigstore-python: DSSE support has landed!

 Support for DSSE has been added to the sigstore-python library.
 This is a